Leukemia: Types, Symptoms, Diagnosis & Treatment

 Clinical trials

-Clinical trials are part of treatment development across leukemia types, and NCI’s leukemia treatment pages repeatedly note that new types of treatment are being tested in clinical trials.
+Clinical trials are part of treatment development across leukemia types, and NCI’s treatment pages repeatedly note that new types of treatment are being tested in clinical trials.

 Stem Cell Transplant Considerations